youndon/Flares/src/main/kotlin/Books/DataStructures/2_Complexity.md

 ## Other time complexities
 The five complexities you’ve encountered are the ones that you’ll encounter in this book.
 Other time complexities do exist, but are far less common and tackle more complex problems that are not discussed in this book.
 These time complexities include **polynomial time**, **exponential time**, **factorial time** and more.

-It’s important to note that time complexity is a high-level overview of performance, and it doesn’t judge the speed of the algorithm beyond the general ranking scheme.
+It’s important to note that time complexity is a high-level overview of performance, and it doesn’t judge the speed of the algorithm beyond the FP.general ranking scheme.
 This means that two algorithms can have the same time complexity, but one may still be much faster than the other.
 For small data sets, time complexity may not be an accurate measure of actual speed.

 For instance, quadratic algorithms such as insertion sort can be faster than quasilinear algorithms, such as mergesort, if the data set is small.
 This is because the insertion sort does not need to allocate extra memory to perform the algorithm, while mergesort needs to allocate multiple arrays.